 - Over a pot of simmering water, melt together chocolate (cut into chunks) and butter, stirring with a silicone spatula to combine them.
 When it's done, leave aside to cool a little bit.

 - Separate eggs into yolks and whites.
-Using a hand or a stand mixer, beat the yolks with sugar for 5-6 minutes, or until the mixture becomes voluminous, pale and silky.
+Using a hand or a stand mixer, beat the yolks with sugar and vanilla for 5-6 minutes, or until the mixture becomes voluminous, pale and silky.

 - In another bowl, mix egg whites with salt until you get stiff peaks.
 Be careful, because it's easy to overmix the egg whites when there is no sugar involved.